PINPODEV/time-slots-finder/CONTRIBUTING.md

 - **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/PINPODEV/time-slots-finder/issues).

 - If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/PINPODEV/time-slots-finder/issues/new).
-Be sure to include a **title and clear description**, the version(s) of the package concerned by the bug, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
+Be sure to include a **title and a clear description**, the version(s) of the package concerned by the bug, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating that the expected behaviour isn't met.

-## Did you write a patch that fixes a bug?
+## Did you wrote a patch that fixes a bug?

 - Open a new GitHub pull request with the patch.

-- Ensure the PR description clearly describes the problem and solution.
+- Ensure the PR's description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

 ## Do you intend to add a new feature or change an existing one?